companieshouse/lfp-pay-web/README.md

-# Companies House Late Filing Penalties Web Service
+# Companies House Penalties Payment Web Service
 The Companies House Web Service for handling payments of penalties.
 This application is written using the [Spring Boot](http://projects.spring.io/spring-boot/) Java framework.

 - Retrieves Payable penalties from the PPS-PAY-API service